FlareXes/Hashnode/cmjvrnwo8000602leg0vp2qke.md

 ---
-title: "SSL vs TLS: What is the Difference?"
+title: "SSL vs TLS: Key Differences, Historical Insights and Evolution"
 seoTitle: "SSL vs TLS: What is the Difference?"
 seoDescription: "Discover the key differences between SSL and TLS, their historical context, and why TLS has replaced SSL as the standard for secure web communication"
 datePublished: Thu Jan 01 2026 18:16:31 GMT+0000 (Coordinated Universal Time)